CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 This book describes building such a large scalable architecture with domain-driven design and does so by using examples; The software foundation for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).

 ## Design
-In this book, I chose to use the architecture that I think is the most evolved.
+In this book, I chose to use the architecture that I think is the most flexible.
 It is a five-layer architecture that consists of the following layers:

 - Application
 - Domain